-Windows Defender was always there as part of the last couple of Windows operating system versions.
-It has a separate icon in Control Panel from where you could control its behavior in Windows 10 and previous versions.
-Windows 10 has a powerful Windows Defender.
+Windows Defender (aka Microsoft Defender aka Windows Security) was always there as part of the last couple of Windows operating system versions.
 Let’s take a look at Windows Defender in Windows 10, how it acts and certain other facts.

 Windows Defender in Windows 10